Swingers (1996 film): Reception

 On review website Rotten Tomatoes, the film has an approval rating of 88% based on 56 reviews, with an average rating of 7.7/10.
 The site's critical consensus reads: "Funny, heartfelt, and effortlessly cool, Swingers made stars out of Vince Vaughn and Jon Favreau, and established Doug Liman as a director to watch."
 On Metacritic, the film has a weighted average score of 71 out of 100, based on 25 critics, indicating "generally favorable reviews".

 Roger Ebert of the Chicago Sun-Times gave Swingers three out of a possible four stars, writing: "It's not a terribly original idea, [yet] the movie is sweet, funny [and] observant."
+On At the Movies, Gene Siskel said some of the film's early dialogue sounded forced, but it became a "smarter, more confident film" as the relationships develop.
+He admired the film's authenticity and gave it a "marginal thumbs up."
+Ebert agreed with Siskel's moderate endorsement but quipped he "wouldn't walk more than three-and-a-half blocks to see it," to the amusement of Siskel.

 Owen Gleiberman of Entertainment Weekly gave the film an “A”, especially praising Favreau for his "exuberantly witty script".
 Kenneth Turan of Los Angeles Times wrote that the film “knows how to breathe life into its people, and hooking audiences is its reward.”
 Todd McCarthy of Variety praised the film's engaging tone, writing that it's “refreshingly human in its humor.”